eldipa/book-of-gehn/_posts/2020-02-07-Compiler-Optimizations-under-RC.md

 ## Volatile

-C and C++ has the `volatile` qualifier that instructs to the compiler to not assume that reading twice{% sidenote
+{% marginnote
 'Writes (*stores*) too: a compiler could optimize issuing only the last of many writes if not read (*load*) happen in between or it could issue one of them if all of them write the same value.
 <br />
 `volatile` disables these assumptions.' %}

-the same variable could yield the same result even if no *apparent* write happen in between.
+C and C++ has the `volatile` qualifier that instructs to the compiler to not assume that reading twice the same variable could yield the same result even if no *apparent* write happen in between.

+{% marginnote
-We could define a pointer to the volatile data:{% sidenote '`volatile int *p`  pointer to volatile-data; `int * volatile p` volatile *pointer* to data.
+'`volatile int *p`  pointer to volatile-data; `int * volatile p` volatile *pointer* to data.
 They are not the same.' %}

+We could define a pointer to the volatile data:

 ```cpp
 void* loop(void *p) {